FNNDSC/pfdicom_tagSub/README.rst

 Quick Overview
 --------------

 -  ``pfdicom_tagSub`` reads/edits/saves DICOM meta information.
-It can be used to de facto anonymize DICOM data.
+It can be used to anonymize DICOM header data.

 Overview
 --------